-To meet academic requirements, a student may be required to repeat a course.
-With faculty advisor approval, students may repeat a course to improve their background in a subject area, raise their GPA for graduation, better position themselves for competitive program selection, or ensure transferability of courses completed.
-A student who unsuccessfully attempts a course two times may not be allowed to repeat the course without prior approval from the designated Academic Affairs Dean.
-A student has two opportunities to pass any one level of Learning Support; if the student does not satisfactorily complete the course in two semesters, the student will be referred to the Academic Success Center.
+To meet academic requirements, a student may be

+required to repeat a course.
+Under faculty advisor guidance, students may also choose to repeat a course to improve their background in a subject area, raise their GPA for graduation, better position themselves for competitive program selection, or to ensure transferability of courses completed.
+Students should note that Financial Aid may not cover repeated attempts and are encouraged to contact a Financial Aid Office representative for more information on eligibility.
+A student who unsuccessfully attempts a course two times should be early alerted to the TEAMS Outreach Center and referred to the Academic Success Center for additional academic support.